ayaderaghul/movenet-scoring-yoga/README.md

 # TODO 🚧

-- Choose new yoga poses 🚀
+- Add more yoga poses 🚀

+- Store score for each pose over time

 ## Try this next 🏗️